samuel-asefa/samuel-asefa/README.md

 I'm a high schooler interested in

 - 🧠 computer science and electrical engineering (ai/ml, algorithms, robotics)
-- 🛠️ creating clean software and hardware projects
+- 🛠️ creating useful software, hardware, and research projects
 - 🏆 competing in robotics and science competitions

 Learn more about me [here](https://samuelasefa.vercel.app)!